Milanesa-chan/WhatsApp-Sticker-Pack-Server/README.md

 # WhatsApp Sticker Pack Server (WASPS)

+## This project is archived and the developer will not continue developing it.
+Feel free to fork it and do whatever you want under the licences of it and its dependencies.

 [Installation](https://github.com/Milanesa-chan/WhatsApp-Sticker-Pack-Server/blob/master/INSTALLATION.md)

 Backend for the [WASPC](https://github.com/Milanesa-chan/WhatsApp-Sticker-Pack-Creator "WASPC Repository") Web application.
-The project is advancing very slowly as it is not a priority for the developer right now.
-Feel free to fork it and do what you want with this.

 # How it Works